Gering students experience Japanese cuisine, culture

 Sugimura sees his work as a continuation of his family’s history that keeps it from being a sad story.

-“If it was a book, the last chapter of that book would be that grandma died, grandma lost the restaurant, grandma lost the house, the family was homeless after the war,” Sugimura said.
+“If it was a book, the last chapter of that book would be that grandma died, grandma lost the restaurant, grandma lost the house, the family was homeless after the war,” he said.